Students must fill a booking form, Accommodation Booking Form . Submit the form along with RM500.00 booking fee to reserve the room.

 Please review your exam script with the Unit Convenor before you proceed with the reassessment application.
 If recommended by the Unit Convenor, then complete the Reassessment Form which can be obtained from Student Information Centre (SIC) and make a payment of RM100.00 per unit to Finance Counter.

 There will be NO REFUND once the payment is made.

 You are given 10 working days after the publication of results to submit the reassessment.
 Submission after the deadline will not be entertained.

 Examinations Office will notify you on the outcome of reassessment via the student webmail.
 Please check your student webmail within 5 working days, the least after submission.

-Any requests for certify true copy of documents, you must bring along the original document and copies of the documents to Student Central for verification.
+Any requests for certify true copy of documents, you must bring along the original document and copies of the documents to Student Information Centre (SIC) for verification.

 Certify true copy documents will be immediate or will take 1 working day (depending on availability of authorized officers).